Sobriety vs Recovery: Similarities and Differences

 Sobriety Is the Start.
 Recovery Is the Journey.

-In short, sobriety is the first step, and recovery is the long-term commitment to healing.
-For those navigating addiction, whether it’s alcohol, heroin, or any other substance, understanding this difference can mean the difference between short-term abstinence and lifelong transformation.
+When comparing recovery vs sobriety, the clearest way to put it is this: sobriety is the starting point, and recovery is the sustained commitment to change.
+For anyone navigating addiction, whether it involves alcohol, opioids, or any other substance, understanding this difference can shift the entire trajectory of what comes after treatment.

 Similarities Between Recovery and Sobriety